nhselect/step1-training/content/user-guide/administrator/04-registering-delegates/individual-registration/index.md

 > If your centre has set up additional registration question prompts they will appear here ​
 >
-> See p.22–24 for prompts we asked you to set up​
+> See [Managing registration prompts](/user-guide/administrator/02-centre-management/configuring-centre-details/managing-registration-prompts) for the prompts we asked you to set up​
 >
 > If you do not complete this information in the excel, delegates can also complete it later once registered in their ‘My account’ tab​